ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 * Each script can be defined on the source database to trigger ETL from a single collection, multiple selected collections or be applied to **all** documents regardless of the associated collection(s).

-* For the destination cluster to trust the source, you must:
+* In secure servers, for the destination cluster to trust the source, you must:
     1. Download/export the server certificate from the source server.
     2. Upload/import its client certificate (.pfx) into the destination.